Maiden Lane Medical

 What is a colposcopy?

-The colposcopy is a procedure to look at your cervix and vagina through a microscope to identify areas that appear abnormal.
-During a colposcopy, your provider uses a colposcope, which is an instrument that looks like a large microscope to obtain a magnified view of your cervix.
+The colposcopy is a procedure to look at your cervix and vagina through a microscope to identify patches of tissue or lesions that appear abnormal.
+During a colposcopy, your provider uses a colposcope, an instrument that looks like a large microscope, to obtain a magnified view of your cervix.

 What can I expect after the procedure?

-Most women return to work and their daily activities immediately following the procedure but some report feeling sore for a few days.
-You may have a slight discharge and it is recommended to wear a pantyliner or light pad for a few days.
-It is also recommended to refrain from inserting anything into the vagina for about 5 days following the procedure to allow the cervix to heal from the biopsies.
+Most women return to work and their daily activities immediately following the procedure, but some report feeling sore or having mild cramping for a few days.
+You may have spotting or a dark discharge for a couple of days.
+You can wear a pantyliner or light pad for a few days.
+You should also avoid vaginal sex or inserting anything into your vagina for about five days.
+This allows sufficient time for your cervix to heal from the biopsies.

 What are the potential risks of the procedure?